-The Applicant provided post-marketing surveillance data collected between 2017 to 2021 from 36 countries in which stage 1 infant formula containing 2'-FL and LNnT has been commercialised, as well as data collected throughout 2021 from 21 countries in which IFPs containing 2'-FL/DFL, LNT, 6'-SL and 3'-SL have been commercialised.
+The applicant provided post-marketing surveillance data collected between 2017 to 2021 from 36 countries in which stage 1 infant formula containing 2'-FL and LNnT has been commercialised, as well as data collected throughout 2021 from 21 countries in which infant formula products containing 2'-FL/DFL, LNT, 6'-SL and 3'-SL have been commercialised.
 No safety concerns were identified from these data.